rochun/rochun/README.md

  🛹 Fun fact: I know how to skateboard, surf, and snowboard!

  📫 How to reach me:
-  1. Connect with my on [LinkedIn](https://www.linkedin.com/in/royce-chun/)
+  1. Connect with me on [LinkedIn](https://www.linkedin.com/in/royce-chun/)
   2. Send me an email at royce.h.chun@gmail.com